 Tyldesley, in Greater Manchester, is a town that was built on the industries of coal mining and cotton weaving.
-Unlike its neighbouring towns and villages, such as Atherton, Leigh and Astley there are no physical remains of these great industries in Tyldesley but little clues like “Factory Street” reveal the towns heritage.
+Unlike its neighbouring towns and villages, such as Atherton, Leigh and Astley there are no physical reminders of these great industries in Tyldesley but little clues like “Factory Street” reveal the towns heritage.

 Today the street is a typical quiet street of residential housing, with the exception of the local swimming baths, The Pelican Centre, located at one end.
 However from the late 18th century this street was a site of industry, Thomas Johnson established a steam powered woolen mill here in 1792.
 Throughout the nineteenth century this street was at the very heart of Tyldesley’s booming cotton industry and it was home to James Burton and his family, a successful mill owner and industrialist.